Skip to content

 Mortgage protection insurance

-This can cover your mortgage payments if you lose your job through no fault of your own or are unable to work because of illness.
+This can cover your mortgage payments if you lose your job through no fault of your own or are unable to work because of illness or accident.

 Compare mortgage protection insurance